In the House...Speeches in the House of Commons 1997 |

 The Galbraith report raised several key points.
 The national health service executive, Northern and Yorkshire region, states in a press release of 3 June:

-"Performance standards were marginally over-stated but there was no evidence to substantiate the allegation of deliberate manipulation"
+"Performance standards were marginally over-stated but there was no evidence to substantiate the allegation of deliberate manipulation"of figures.
+It continued:

 The Galbraith report also decided that the trust's ratio of operational ambulance staff to trainers is inadequate.
 Although the trust fell into significant arrears with its paramedic re-certification programme in 1996, the panel found that the situation has improved.
 Galbraith also found that the organisation's management style had adversely affected the trust's operational effectiveness, and that was severely criticised in the report.